Write your message

 3- Department of Food Science and Technology, Sha.C., Islamic Azad University, Shahrood, Iran

 Objectives: Musculoskeletal disorders (MSDs) are among the most common occupational health problems, particularly prevalent in driving-related professions.
-This study aimed to assess body posture and the risk of developing MSDs among urban train operators in Mashhad using the Rapid Entire Body Assessment (REBA) method.
+The present study aimed to assess body posture and the risk of developing MSDs among urban train operators in Mashhad, Iran, using the Rapid Entire Body Assessment (REBA) method.

-Results: A total of 87.1% of participants reported musculoskeletal complaints in at least one body region.
+Results: According to the findings, 87.1% of participants reported musculoskeletal complaints in at least one body region.
 The most commonly affected areas were the neck (60%), lower back (57.1%), and upper back (33.6%).
-REBA results indicated that 71.4% of operators were in the medium-risk category.
-There was a significant association between musculoskeletal disorders and body mass index (BMI), as well as years of work experience (p<0.05).
+The results related to REBA indicated that 71.4% of operators were in the medium-risk category.
+There was a significant association between MSDs and body mass index (BMI), as well as years of work experience (P<0.05).

 Conclusion: Given the high prevalence of MSDs and the medium level of postural risk among train operators, ergonomic interventions and training on proper working posture are strongly recommended to improve occupational health in this group.